630-357-2456 ext. 24

 - life transitions

-Sue knows that life can present many stumbling blocks that can discourage and paralyze even the strongest of individuals and families and is passionate about working alongside those who are struggling.
+Sue knows that life can present many stumbling blocks that can discourage and paralyze even the strongest of individuals and families.
+She is passionate about working alongside those who are struggling.
 Specializations include trauma, addictions, eating disorders, physical/emotional and sexual abuse, mood disorders, co-occurring disorders and life transitions.
 Sue works from a strength-based approach that is client-centered, driven by the client’s own pace.
-She utilizes DBT, ACT, and solution-focused therapy in her work to engage all dimensions of a person’s life.
+She utilizes CBT, DBT, ACT, and solution-focused therapy in her work to engage all dimensions of a person’s life.
 She believes these evidenced-based models help clients develop insight, build skills, and increase self-esteem and confidence to create a fulfilling life.
 Her style incorporates compassion, humor, and has been described as fun, supportive and empowering.